-The following guidelines outline the minimum public health measures required to keep yourself, employees and Niagara residents safe and healthy when re-opening workplaces.
+The following guidelines outline the minimum public health measures required to keep yourself, employees and Niagara residents safe and healthy.

 Every workplace should review their appropriate health and safety guidelines.